covenant-org/luminary/isaac_sim_lab/reports_05_2025.md

   ![image](https://github.com/user-attachments/assets/a312dc90-37b7-4970-9988-fcad074b9074)
 - The videos were analyzed, and it was observed that lower-quality videos play more smoothly than higher-quality ones.
 This is likely due to the frame transmission: fewer frames result in faster transmission, while more frames slow it down slightly—but the differences are minimal.
 - An attempt will be made to adjust the Fimex streaming configurations to see if lowering the video quality improves streaming smoothness.

+# Activity Report - 09/05/2025

+**Email:** brandon@nuclea.solutions

+## Main Updates
+- The Python script was improved using the ffmpeg library to better re-stream local video via RTSP and to download videos in different qualities.
+- A method was researched to download videos directly from Hikvision software using its API.
+- A way to run Nvidia’s VST without using Jetson was researched and tested; configuration is ongoing, and further testing is needed to confirm its usability.